 Different types of problems appear in the multiple-choice sections of the GMAT.
 Each problem type has its own specific rules for how it works, and each type also has its own strategies—how to solve more efficiently, how to minimize careless mistakes, and so on.

-In the Verbal section, the three types of problems are:
+In the Verbal section, the two types of problems are:

 - Critical Reasoning (CR)